Jemeni11/Jemeni11/README.md

     A WebAssembly-powered tool that transforms images into pencil art.
 Built with Python and compiled to WASM, this project lets users upload an image in a React frontend and get a sketch-like version instantly.
 Python was used because the script already existed, and this project is primarily for learning WASM.

+  - Unfoldly

+    A link shortener that also generates AI-powered OG images.
+Unfoldly takes a URL, extracts metadata and the site’s favicon, and then creates a custom preview image.
+The shortened link redirects to the original URL with a visually enhanced share preview.

 ##### Mobile

   - [StatusSnip](https://github.com/Jemeni11/StatusSnip)